Black-legged kittiwake: Breeding

 It is a coastal breeding bird around the north Pacific and north Atlantic oceans, found most commonly in North America and Europe.
 Kittiwakes are colonial nesters that form monogamous pairs and exhibit biparental care, meaning that both take part in nest building, incubation and chick rearing.
 They tend to nest in large numbers on cliffs by the sea side.
 It breeds in large colonies on cliffs and is very noisy on the breeding ground.
 Cliff nesting for gulls occurs only in the Rissa species, and the kittiwake is capable of utilizing the very sheerest of vertical cliffs, as is evident in their nesting sites on Staple Island in the outer Farne Islands.

 Black-legged kittiwake gulls traditionally preferred nesting on natural cliffs and ledges, and there are historically few instances of kittiwakes nesting on man-made structures.
-The first nesting on buildings on the River Tyne in Northumberland, UK, began in 1949 at North Shields and then colonised further upstream, with nesting on buildings in central Newcastle upon Tyne and Gateshead from the early 1960s; by 2020, 1,639 pairs were nesting on buildings along the Tyne (of which 879 pairs on the iconic Tyne Bridge in the heart of Newcastle), with the furthest inland 17 km upriver from the sea.
+The first nesting on buildings on the River Tyne in Northumberland, England, began in 1949 at North Shields and then colonised further upstream, with nesting on buildings in central Newcastle upon Tyne and Gateshead from the early 1960s; by 2020, 1,639 pairs were nesting on buildings along the Tyne (of which 879 pairs on the iconic Tyne Bridge in the heart of Newcastle), with the furthest inland 17 km upriver from the sea.
 In recent years, some have even been nesting successfully on top of street lights on Newcastle's Quayside.
 A shift in nesting behaviour has also been noted in the coastal areas of Northern Norway.